KeturahDev/issue-tracker/README.md

 ## Descsription

 Issue tracker!
 A next.js project meant to put the lessons learned from an earlier Mosh tutorial into practice.
+Implementing basics of a fullstack Next.js application.

 ## Behavior List